katerinaoleynikova/Courses/MODA_Lectures.md

 Box and Cox transformation.

-* Data transformations for multiple predictors. transformations to resolve outliers -brings outliers towards the majority of the data.
+* Data transformations for multiple predictors. transformations to resolve outliers - brings outliers towards the majority of the data.

 * Data reduction and feature extraction.
 - reduce the data by generating a smaller set of predictors that seek to capture the majority of the inf. in the original variables.